yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot showing how to add a VM to a VM group using the dependency visualization feature in Azure Migrate.](Images/Exercise1/dependency-group.png)

     **Important:** When you have finished exploring the dependency visualization, make sure your group still contains the original virtual machines (**UbuntuWAF**, **smarthotelweb1**, and **smarthotelweb2**).

+#### Task summary <!-- omit in toc -->

+In this task you explored the Azure Migrate dependency visualization feature.

+### Exercise summary <!-- omit in toc -->

+In this exercise, you used Azure Migrate to assess the on-premises environment.
+This included selecting Azure Migrate tools, deploying the Azure Migrate appliance into the on-premises environment, creating a migration assessment, and using the Azure Migrate dependency visualization.

 ## Exercise 2: Migrate the Application Database